-HRSA expects between \$639,250 and \$1,065,416 will be available annually to fund one recipient.
+HRSA estimates between \$639,250 and \$1,065,416 to be available annually to fund one recipient.
 You may apply for a ceiling amount of up to \$1,065,416 total cost (this includes both direct and indirect, facilities, and administrative costs) per year.

 The period of performance is September 1, 2020 through August 31, 2023 (three years).
-Funding beyond the first year is subject to the availability of appropriated funds for NOSLO: Health Care Payment and Financing in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
+Funding beyond the first year is subject to the availability of appropriated funds for the NOSLO: Health Legislation and Governance track in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.